-- contribution to an important gap in knowledge or significant problem; - novelty/originality and innovation of the proposed research (including any new methods, technologies, theories or ideas that will be developed); - clarity of the hypothesis, theories and research questions; - cohesiveness of the project design and implementation plan (including the appropriateness of the aim, conceptual framework, method, data and/or analyses); and - extent to which the research has the potential to enhance international collaboration.
+- contribution to an important gap in knowledge or significant problem; - novelty/originality and innovation of the proposed research (including any new methods, technologies, theories or ideas that will be developed); - clarity of the hypothesis, theories and research questions;

+- cohesiveness of the project design and implementation plan (including the appropriateness of the aim, conceptual framework, method, data and/or analyses); and - extent to which the research has the potential to enhance international collaboration.

-- new or advanced knowledge resulting from outcomes of the research; - economic, commercial, environmental, social and/or cultural benefits for Australia and international communities; and - potential contribution to capacity in the Australian Government's National Science and Research Priorities and other priorities identified by government.
+- new or advanced knowledge resulting from outcomes of the research; - economic, commercial, environmental, social and/or cultural benefits for Australia and international communities; and - potential contribution to capacity in the Australian Government priority areas.